 Segment traffic by location: GA geolocalization supports segmenting by country, state, and city.
 This report helps better evaluate the impact of local campaigns.

 Ad campaign effectiveness has long been up for debate in the marketing industry.
 Can we really pair each dollar spent to a particular outcome?
 Not always.
 Does that mean that “guesstimation” is our best choice when it comes to measuring ad and brand performance?
-Hopefully, this guide proved otherwise!
+Hopefully, this article proved otherwise!

 1. Metrics are critical.
 They serve a dual purpose — to help formalize campaign goals and to set the baselines for tracking.
 Without proper metrics, you cannot tell if an ad campaign delivers on the set goals or not.

 2. Link offline and online channels.
 Use digital platforms and tools to integrate offline campaigns into online buyer’s journeys and monitor brand lift online using trackable URLs, hashtags, and increases in brand search volumes and traffic.

 3. Experiment with different attribution models.
 No model is perfect, but each provides a different type of visibility into your marketing channels and their contribution to conversions.
 Configure your analytics tools to capture granular traffic insights for different audience segments, campaign types, and marketing channels.

 Fill in the knowledge gaps with data from brand tracking software and use advanced audience segmentation to pinpoint your most valuable audiences and drive awareness within them.